BhaskerGarudadri/jeff-mos-def.github.io/content/_notes/100_pmp_terms/_a/acceptance_criteria.md

 draft: false
 date: 2025-03-28
 tags:
   - requirements
 ---

 **Acceptance criteria** define the conditions that must be met for a deliverable to be accepted.
 These criteria ensure that project outputs align with stakeholder expectations and predefined requirements.
-They provide a clear benchmark for project completion and quality assurance.
+They provide a clear [[ benchmarking.md |benchmark]] for project completion and quality assurance.

 ## Key Aspects of Acceptance Criteria
 - **Objective and Measurable** – Each criterion should be specific enough to be tested or verified.